Vim

 r - Replace a single character

-R - Replace more than one character, until ESC is pressed
+R - Replace more than one character, until Esc is pressed

 J - Join line below to the current one with one space in between